thecloudranger/awsbaseline/content/chp8/_index.md

 +++
-title = "Improving End-user Experience" date = 2020-06-13T05:37:25+08:00
+title = "Well-Archtected Framework" date = 2020-06-13T05:37:25+08:00
-weight = 9
+weight = 8
 chapter = true
-pre = "<b>Chp 9. </b>"
+pre = "<b>Chp 8. </b>"
 +++

-### Chapter 9
+### Chapter 8

-# Improving End-User Experience

-As traffic increases, Octank's simple web application is starting to see performance degradations.
-Help them consider what to do to help retain their recurring customers as they work to hit their first 1MAU!
+# Well-Architected Framework

+Octank has launched their first production workload!
+Where should they go from here?
+Help Octank understand how to assess their architecture